 512f.
 LEARNING DISABILITIES/NINE CREDITS

 This course, which integrates theory and practice, is offered as a culminating experience of the initial certification program.
 The 60-day course includes observation, participation and directed teaching experience in a local school.
 Conferences with the College supervisor and the cooperating teachers and attendance at such seminars as the ADEPT/Student Teaching Orientation are required.
 The student teacher will be evaluated using the state-adopted ADEPT evaluation.
 Students must stay in touch with their advisers.
 Grading is on a pass/fail basis.
 Grading is on a pass/fail basis.
+Grading is on a pass/fail basis.
 Offered during spring term and occasionally in fall term.
 Course fee.

 SED DIRECTED STUDENT TEACHING: